-V. Finally, the Committee is to
+VI.
+Finally, the Committee is to

-- 1. clarify whether, and to what extent, guidelines or instructions of the German Federal Government, official duties, employees' obligations or German or international law have been infringed by activities specified in parts I to IV of this mandate, - 2. deliver recommendations as to what legal and practical conclusions are to be drawn in order to ensure that the fight against terrorism takes place on the basis of the rule of law, improve control over the intelligence services and so make it possible for undesirable developments to be prevented.
+- clarify whether, and to what extent, guidelines or instructions of the German Federal Government, official duties, employees' obligations or German or international law have been infringed by activities specified in parts I to V of this mandate; - 2. deliver recommendations as to what legal and practical conclusions are to be drawn in order to ensure that the fight against terrorism takes place on the basis of the rule of law, preserve the rights of Members of the German Bundestag (cf. part V[2]) with regard to the activities of the Federal Intelligence Service, safeguard press freedom as a protected fundamental right and improve scrutiny of the intelligence services in order to make it possible for undesirable developments to be prevented; - 3. clarify what has been, or will be, done to ensure that any repetition of the illegal monitoring of journalists and Members of the German Bundestag (cf. part V[2]) by the Federal Intelligence Service is precluded in future.